What is Outbound Marketing?

 Also known as traditional, push, or interruptive marketing, outbound marketing involves “pushing” contact between you and the customer into the customer’s day, such as through a postcard in their mailbox or a radio ad while listening to music in the car.
 This technique encourages customers to make a specific purchase and builds brand awareness.

 Outbound marketing is important because it is a key way to actively reach potential customers and create immediate awareness among a large group of people who may not yet know they want to make a purchase.
-It’s an effective marketing technique for businesses with broad-based appeal and a solid grip on their audience’s demographics.
+It’s an effective marketing technique for businesses with a broad-based appeal and a solid grip on their audience’s demographics.

 How did outbound marketing originate?

-Outbound marketing has existed for millennia, and some of the earliest evidence dates back to around 3000 BCE [1].
+Outbound marketing has existed for millennia, and some of the earliest evidence dates back to around 3000 BC [2].
 The invention of the printing press in the 1400s made it possible to mass-produce advertisements.
 Technology, from the development of the radio to the birth of social media platforms, has created new outlets for outbound marketing.

-Outbound vs. inbound marketing
+Inbound vs. outbound marketing

 If you consider outbound marketing “push” marketing, inbound marketing is “pull” marketing.
 The primary goal of all marketing is to let potential customers know about the products and services you offer.
 How you do this will vary depending on your preference for outbound or inbound methods.